Regulatory Costs definition

 • Further, at Administrative Agent’s option, the Fixed Rate shall be automatically adjusted by adjusting the Reserve Percentage, as determined by Administrative Agent in its prudent banking judgment, from the date of imposition (or subsequent date selected by Administrative Agent) of any such Regulatory Costs.

-• Upon Lender’s demand, Borrower shall pay to Lender, in addition to all other amounts which may be or become due and payable under this Note and the other Loan Documents, any and all Taxes and Regulatory Costs allocable to the Loan based on Lender’s reasonable good faith computation.
+• Upon Administrative Agent’s demand, Borrower shall pay to Administrative Agent for the account of each Lender, in addition to all other amounts which may be, or become, due and payable under this Agreement and the other Loan Documents, any and all Fixed Rate Taxes and Regulatory Costs, to the extent they are not internalized by calculation of a Fixed Rate.

 More Definitions of Regulatory Costs